algorandfoundation/puya-ts/docs/lg-types.md

 - Bytes.toFixed (with the `assert-length` strategy)
 - decodeArc4

-NOTE: Argument validation can be disabled globally via the `--validate-abi-args` flags.
+**NOTE**: Argument validation can be disabled globally via the `--validate-abi-args` flags.
 Similarly, return value validation can be disable via the `--validate-abi-return` flag.
 It is also possible for a method implementation to disable validation for its own arguments via the `validateEncoding` option on the `abimethod` decorator.
-Per-method validation settings override the global compiler settings.
+Per-method argument validation settings override the global compiler settings.
+If one wishes to disable the return validation, you can parse the return value directly from the inner transaction's last log and use an unsafe method (`convertBytes`) for converting the bytes to the desired ABI type.

 ### Non-Validated Sources